eight04/db-to-cloud/README.md

 Note that `change._rev` is undefined in the first pull.
 The library doesn't know the revision until the data is fetched.

 When the sync task starts, the cloud drive will be locked.
 However, if the process is interrupted (e.g. the browser crashed) and failed to unlock, the lock will expire after `lockExpire` minutes.

-Default: `60`.
+Before pushing files to DB, SyncController has to acquire the lock first.
+If the lock is in used, it will wait `retryDelay * retryExp ^ n` seconds and try again.
+If it still failes after `retryMaxAttempts` times, an error will be thrown.

 ### sync.use